chrispaynter/privacy/readme.md

 - File > New Rule Group Selection
 - Paste one of the list subscription URLs below into the prompt

 From here you can set some other parameters, such as frequency for Little Snitch to update.

-As we only update our lists once a day, there's no need to update any less than 24 hours via Little Snitch.
+As our lists update once a day, it's a good idea to set your update frequency to daily.

 ## Lists Subscription URLs